slerman12/UnifiedML/README.md

 Here, the ```<experiment>``` name will be the concatenated union of all experiment names listed.

 Plotting also accepts regex expressions.
-For example, to plot all experiments with "Neural_", you can run:
+For example, to plot all experiments with *"Neural_"*, you can run:

 ```console
 python Plot.py plot_experiments="['.*Neural_.*']"